- Current unencumbered license as a Registered Nurse

 - Discuss how you made the decision to pursue the PhD vs the DNP, or if you are a DNP to PhD applicant, discuss your decision to pursue a PhD.

 - In 500 words, briefly describe your research area of interest and why it is relevant to nursing science.

-- The Request for Advanced Standing Form and supporting documents, if requesting advanced standing (transfer credits)
+- The Request for Consideration for Credit form and supporting documents, if requesting transfer credits

 School of Nursing - PhD Applications